Azure-Samples/active-directory-verifiable-credentials-dotnet/1-asp-net-core-api-idtokenhint/README.md

 ## Setup

-Before you can run this sample make sure your environment is setup correctly, follow the instructions in the documentation here [TODO LINK TO DOCS ONCE READY].
+Before you can run this sample make sure your environment is setup correctly, follow the instructions in the documentation [here](https://aka.ms/didfordevs).

 ### Create application registration
 Run the [Configure.PS1](./AppCreationScripts/AppCreationScripts.md) powershell script in the AppCreationScripts directory or follow these manual steps to create an application registrations, give the application the correct permissions so it can access the Verifiable Credentials Request REST API: